ibtissamujf/m2r-aeis-info/UsingGitHub.md

 9. Deadline is about to arrived.
 Noe and Babako make sure that all their changes have been pushed to the "group repository" on GitHub.
-They also double check that the TODO list has been updated and that it reflects what has been done.
+They also double check that the WorkItems has been updated and that they reflects what has been done.

 10. The deadline arrives.
 Nothing has to be delivered: everything is already in the "group repository".
 The work of the group is evaluated though the inspection